Look at all that hair – help!

 What an adorable girl!

-as well as severe cradle cap can also cause hair loss problems.
+- Some skin infections as well as severe cradle cap can also cause hair loss problems.
 Ringworm is one example that can easily be treated.
 Some babies also simply tear their hair too much!
-Is the scalp skin in the area she is losing her hair changed in any way (reddish, scaly, flacky, etc.)?
+Is the scalp skin in the area she is losing her hair changed in any way (reddish, scaly, flaky, etc.)?
 If so, this may be the sign of infectious origin of the condition.

 More Baby Hair Issues